sedson/Thesis-Documentation-Workshop/README.md

-# Thesis Documentation Workshop part 2
+# Thesis Documentation Workshop – pt.
+2

-## 2021
+## Wesleyan Art Studio 2021

-Seamus Edson

-Grad 2018

-Graphic Design
+Seamus Edson (he/him) – Graphic Design 2018

-sedson@welseyan.edu
+sedson@welseyan.edu – if you have questions or issues!

+## File Requirements

+#### Format and Quantity

+- Up to 10 images in a RAW format (CR2, NEF, RAW, DNG are all OK).
+- Up to 10 processed JPEGs, 4000 pixels on the long side.
+- If indicated by your advisor, please also submit time-based or interactive work in a format relevant to your particular medium.
+- For additional information on supported time-based or interactive work file types, please contact wesscholar@wesleyan.edu

+#### Naming convention

+Year_Medium_LastName_ImageNumber

 ## Overview